 Practitioners are strongly encouraged to fully disclose their expertise, training and experience to their clients before conducting a transformational session.
 While students of Medicinal Mindfulness are not authorized to represent our program, they are encouraged to let others know about their Medicinal Mindfulness training and experience, and to refer clients interested in our services to Medicinal Mindfulness for training.

-Facilitators generally have a much higher requirement than other medicine users to engage in their own transformational, personal growth and healing processes, as well as more stringent requirements for responsible medicine use.
+Facilitators generally have a much higher requirement than other medicine users to engage in their own self-care practices, as well as more stringent requirements for responsible medicine use.

 Medicinal Mindfulness acknowledges that professional development can be established in indigenous/traditional contexts as well.
 As a “multi-paradigm” program, Medicinal Mindfulness recommends balancing any trainings and experience with complimentary trainings and experience.
 For example, spiritual practitioners are encouraged to receive psychological and clinical experience and training.